microsoft/CollectServiceFabricData/docs/configuration.md

     [convert]::ToBase64String([io.file]::ReadAllBytes("C:\path\to\certificate.pfx"))
     ```

 - **AzureClientSecret** - required if AzureClientId is specified and not using AzureClientCertificate. string.
+Can also be used to pass certificate password.
 - **AzureKeyVault** - optional. can be used to store AzureClientCertificate if being used.
   - 'https://{{key vault name}}.vault.azure.net/'
 - **AzureResourceGroup** - required if using Log Analytics and creating a workspace. string. if populated, value is used for creation of Log Analytics workspace.